marklogic-community/grove-node/grove-default-routes/README.markdown

 );
 ```

 The defaultAuthRoute accepts a single configuration entry: authProvider.
 The authProvider must have three functions: `getAuth()`, `handleLocalAuth()`, and `clearAuthenticator()`.
-See muir-node-server-utils for details on the default authProvider.
+See grove-node-server-utils for details on the default authProvider.

 ### defaultSearchRoute